MoBOatGVA/Elco-Remocon/README.md

 #endregion
 ```
 * More information can be added if needed from elco.py, line 168 (json_data=...)
-  - Check json_full_from_elco.txt for all available FIRENET fields (dump from the website) NOTE: To be added soon!
+  - Check json_full_from_elco.txt for all available REMOCON fields (dump from the website) NOTE: To be added soon!

 ## Issues & Feature Requests